Almroth Wright: Biography

 In 1902, Wright started a research department at St Mary's Hospital Medical School in London.
 He developed a system of anti-typhoid fever inoculation and brought the humoral and cellular theories of immunity together by showing the cooperation of a substance (that he named opsonin) contained in the serum with the phagocytes against pathogens.
-Citing the example of the Second Boer War, during which many soldiers died from easily preventable diseases, Wright convinced the armed forces that 10 million vaccine doses for the troops in northern France should be produced during World War I. During WWI Wright established a research laboratory attached to the British Expeditionary Force's hospital designated Number 13, General Hospital in Boulogne-sur-Mer.
-In 1919 Wright returned to St Mary's and remained there until his retirement in 1946.
+Citing the example of the Second Boer War, during which many soldiers died from easily preventable diseases, Wright convinced the armed forces that 10 million vaccine doses for the troops in northern France should be produced during World War I. During the same war Wright established a research laboratory attached to the British Expeditionary Force's hospital designated Number 13, General Hospital in Boulogne-sur-Mer.
+In 1919, Wright returned to St Mary's and remained there until his retirement in 1946.
 Among the many bacteriologists who followed in Wright's footsteps at St Mary's was Sir Alexander Fleming, who in turn later discovered lysozyme and penicillin.
 Wright was elected a Fellow of the Royal Society in May 1906.
 Leonard Colebrook became his assistant in 1907 and continued working with him until 1929.

 Wright warned early on that antibiotics would create resistant bacteria, something that has proven an increasing danger.
 He made his thoughts on preventive medicine influential, stressing preventive measures.
 Wright's ideas have been re-asserted recently—70 years after his death—by modern researchers in articles in such periodicals as Scientific American.
 He also argued that microorganisms are vehicles of disease but not its cause, a theory that earned him the nickname "Almroth Wrong" from his opponents.
 Another derogatory nickname was "Sir Almost Wright".

 He also proposed that logic be introduced as a part of medical training, but his idea was never adopted.
-Wright also pointed out that Pasteur and Fleming, although both excellent researchers, had not actually managed to find cures for the diseases for which they had sought cures, but instead had stumbled upon cures for totally unrelated diseases.
+Wright also pointed out that Pasteur and Fleming, although both excellent researchers, had not managed to find cures for the diseases for which they had sought cures, but instead had stumbled upon cures for totally unrelated diseases.

 Wright was a strong proponent of the Ptomaine theory for the cause of Scurvy.
 The theory was that poorly preserved meats contained alkaloids that were poisonous to humans when consumed.
 This theory was prevalent when Robert Falcon Scott planned his fateful expedition to the Antarctic in 1911.
 In 1932, the true cause of the disease was determined to be the deficiency from the diet of a particular nutrient, now called Vitamin C (Ascorbic acid, Scorbic meaning Scurvy).

 There is a ward named after him at St Mary's Hospital, Paddington, London.